matth2k/eqmap/README.md

 ### Installing & Getting Started

-First, install all the prerequisites for building.
-For basic functionality, you will need the Rust toolchain, a Yosys 0.33 install, and access to a Bash shell.
+First, check the prerequisites for building.
+For basic functionality, you will need the Rust toolchain, a Yosys 0.33 install.
 Linux is preferred, but MacOS and WSL should work without much trouble.

 `cargo build`